-It does not really matter which tackle store you go into.
-One of the lures you will never fail to find is a plastic worm of some sort.
-This is for a great reason.
+It does not really matter which tackle store you go into today.
+One of the options you will never fail to find is a plastic worm of some sort.
+This is for a great reason too.
 Fish love to eat worms!
 We are all aware.
 We have likely caught our first fish on a worm.
-Aside from that, the lures that imitate them rarely fail to produce catch after catch after catch.
+Aside from that, the ones that imitate them rarely fail to produce catch after catch after catch.

 Soft plastic worms make excellent choices to consider when you want a bait that is soft and chewy.
 They feel extremely natural in the mouth of their adversaries.
 Aside from that, the versatility of plastic worms is nothing short of incredible.
 You can use them in open water, the thickest of grass, and pretty much everywhere else.

 They can be rigged completely weedless by using the Texas rig.
 They can also be fished wacky style, on a Carolina rig, drop shot, shaky head, and many other ways.
 Just by changing the color of the worm, you can imitate Shad, Bluegill, snakes, worms, and many other things.
 By changing the tail design, you can add more action or less.
 You can cover pretty much all water depths with them too, as long as you change the weight of your sinker.